univec-ai/postvec/web/docs/guides/bridge.md

 dimension (1536 for classic ada-002).
 :::

-To make a missing route loud while validating the setup:
+To return an error for a missing route during validation:

 ```sql
 SET postvec.search_degrade_to_fts = off;